braze-inc/braze-docs/_docs/_user_guide/industry_use_cases/b2b/lead_scoring.md

 ---
 nav_title: Lead Scoring
-article_title: Creating a Lead-scoring Canvas
+article_title: Creating a Lead-scoring Workflow
 description: "Learn how to use Braze to do simple lead scoring, external lead scoring, and lead handoffs."
 ---

-# Creating a lead-scoring Canvas
+# Creating a lead-scoring workflow

-> This use case demonstrates how you can use Braze to update user lead scores in real-time through Canvases, external lead-scoring partners, or your own internal data models.
-It also shows how you can use webhook campaigns to automatically handoff leads to your Sales teams.
+> This use case demonstrates how you can use Braze to update user lead scores in real-time and automatically handoff leads to your Sales teams.

+There are two key steps to creating a lead-scoring workflow in Braze:

+1. Create a lead-scoring Canvas in Braze or integrate an external lead-scoring tool:
 - [Simple lead scoring](#simple-lead-scoring)
 - [External lead scoring](#external-lead-scoring)

+2. Create a webhook campaign to send qualified leads to your Sales team:
 - [Lead handoff: Marketing Qualified Lead (MQL) to Sales](#lead-handoff)

 ## Simple lead scoring